mittelmark/pantcl/pantcl-tutorial.md

 * 2021-12-21 - results="asis" for Markdown inclusion, filters for PlantUML and Mermaid diagrams, sqlite3, ABC music
 * 2022-01-09 - generic shell filter (filter-cmd), tdot filter for Tcl/dot
 * 2022-02-07 - graphical user interface and pipe filter for embedding R, Python and Octave
+* 2023-01-12 - version 0.9.0 released on own Github page as pantcl repository

 ## Author